ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/b2w2-code_injection_set_up/b2w2-code_injection_set_up.md

 General structure of the command for a C++ patch:
 ``arm-none-eabi-g++ [patch path] -I [include directory path] -o [output path] -r -mthumb -march=armv5t -Os``

+``-I`` is used to provide Additional Include Directories, which are used to search included files outside of the local folder.
+Since our External Dependencies include files relative to their respective local folder (``#include "swantypes.h"``) using ``-I`` allows this files to compile without changing the source to include from our local folder (``#include "../ExternalDependencies/swan/swantypes.h"``).
 In this particular example we only use ``-I`` to include the SWAN and NK directories since they are the only ones we use, you can use it to include as many External Include Directories as you need.

 I recommend that you set the output file to be in a specific folder for the ELF files, to keep stuff organized.

 ### Injecting a patch